-Dr. Tami Shearer specializes in Integrative Veterinary Care in the North Carolina Smoky Mountains.
+Dr. Tami Shearer and Dr. Matt Vail provide in Integrative Veterinary Care in the North Carolina Smoky Mountains.

 Dr. Tami approaches your pet’s care from a fully integrated medical practice that incorporates conventional, alternative and traditional Chinese veterinary medicine, and also advanced rehabilitation and pain management care.
 She is a 1986 graduate of The Ohio State College of Veterinary Medicine.
 To provide integrative treatment options for her patients, she has invested over 1000 hours in continuing education to acquire certifications in acupuncture, pain management, rehabilitation, hospice and palliative care.
 As a Veterinary Instructor, she develops curriculum to teach other veterinarians her philosophy of care.